djfurman/dotfiles/readme.md

 ## Clean Install

 1. Update OS from the App Store
-2. Link iCLoud account
+2. Link iCloud account
-3. Enable FileValut
+3. Enable FileVault
 4. Enable your Firewall
 5. Install and open Xcode to accept the license agreement
 7. Install macOS Command Line Tools by running `xcode-select --install`